What to Expect From a Bulging Disc From Car Accident

 - Medical Treatments-immediate and long-term needs

-- Punitive Damages-if the cause of the accident is due to the negligence of another
+- Punitive Damages – if the cause of the accident is due to the negligence of another plus alcohol

 Besides the costs, insurers also know that claimants may take them to court.
 As the claim processes, adjusters look at the strength of the case.

-This includes witnesses, police reports, and how believable the claimant is.
-As they enter negotiations of the settlement, their counsel will assist with amounts.
+This includes witnesses, police reports, and how believable the claimant is (that’s you!)

 How Attorneys Determine Settlement Amounts